by Johanna Bergan, Education and Outreach Coordinator

 Ingredients:

-3 oz. firm silken tofu (check out the shelf stable Mori-Nu tofu)brownies
+3 oz. firm silken tofu (check out the shelf stable Mori-Nu tofu)

 ¼ cup nondairy milk